TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-12-14-new-in-symplify-9-more-than-110-phpstan-rules.md

     Was it worth it?
 Hell yea!

-tweet: "New Post on #php 🐘 blog: New in #Symplify 9: PHPStan Rules - More than 110"
-tweet_image: "/assets/images/posts/2020/phpstan-rules-sets.png"
 ---

 That's how we grew from 20 rules to 110 PHPStan Rules in ~3 months.
 I'd say we are barely **scratching the surface of what CI can handle** for us in code-reviews, but 110 rules is a solid base to start from.